@leachain/vm-shim

 createShim(config?)

-print <object>: A colored logging utility with red, orange, green, and blue methods.
+• print <object>: Colored logging utility with red, orange, green, blue.

 cstring(memory, ptr)